flyerhzm/rails_best_practices/README.md

 [![Click here to lend your support to: rails-bestpractices.com and make a donation at www.pledgie.com !](https://www.pledgie.com/campaigns/12057.png?skin_name=chrome)](http://www.pledgie.com/campaigns/12057)

 rails_best_practices is a code metric tool to check the quality of rails codes.
+It supports both activerecord and mongoid from version 1.5.0.

 Usage
 -----